bavalab/snail-probe-designer/README.md

-# snail-probedesigner-test
+# FISH Probe Designers
-Created by Francesca Zaniboni, Eric Cramer
+Created by Francesca Zaniboni and Eric Cramer
 Created on 2019-02-08 14:15:38.845405
 ## Project Description
 A program to identify and construct sequences that can be used to design probe systems Single Molecule Fluorescence In Situ Hybridization experiments (smFISH).
 Specifically, the probe designer creates probes for SNAIL Proximity Ligation Assays.
 The SNAIL probe scheme is flexible, specific, and highly multiplexible, as demonstrated by [Wang et al (2018)](http://science.sciencemag.org/content/361/6400/eaat5691/tab-figures-data) in their STARMap method.
 SNAIL probes can be barcoded and read in situ using the SEDAL probe method.